isomerpages/cris-nhic/_programmes/Funding/Innovation to Startup (I2Start).md

 (inclusive of max.
 30% indirect costs) awarded to the host institution.
 The NHIC I2D funding support is up to 1 year.</p>
 <p><strong>Phase 3:</strong>&nbsp;ENTERPRISE SINGAPORE Startup SG Tech (SSG
-Tech) funding is capped at $250,000 for Proof-of-Concept (POC) projects and $500,000 for Proof-of-Value (POV) projects, awarded to startups incorporated in Singapore with at least 30% local shareholding.
-The SSG Tech funding support is up to 1 year for POC projects and 2 years for POV projects.
+Tech) funding is capped at $400,000 for Proof-of-Concept (POC) projects and $800,000 for Proof-of-Value (POV) projects, awarded to startups incorporated in Singapore with at least 30% local shareholding.
+The SSG Tech funding support is up to 1.5 years for POC projects and 2.5 years for POV projects.
 To maintain financial discipline, startups would be required to increase its paid-up capital to 10% and 20% of the grant amount for POC and POV respectively.</p>